jozu-ai/kitops/docs/src/docs/quick-start.md

 ### 3/ Get a Sample ModelKit

 Let's unpack a sample ModelKit to our machine that we can play with.
-In this case we'll unpack the whole thing, but one of the great things about Kit is that you can also selectively unpack only the thigs you need: just the model, the model and dataset, the code, the configuration...whatever you want.
+In this case we'll unpack the whole thing, but one of the great things about Kit is that you can also selectively unpack only the artifacts you need: just the model, the model and dataset, the code, the configuration...whatever you want.
 Check out the `unpack` [command reference](./cli/cli-reference.md) for details.

 You can grab <a href="https://github.com/orgs/jozu-ai/packages" v-ga-track="{